Fourth Wing characters, dragons, signets & spicy chapters guide

 Fourth Wing dragons.

 There’s no doubt about it.
-The dragons in Fourth Wing are central to the story, but more than that, they are one of the book's ingredients that makes it such a powerful and spellbinding read.
+The dragons in Fourth Wing are also characters who are central to the story, but more than that, they are one of the book's ingredients that makes it such a powerful and spellbinding read.
 In this book, there are three dragons we really get to know.
 Keep reading to learn more about the main Fourth Wing dragons, followed by a complete list of all the dragons (names and types) we encounter in the first novel of The Empyrean series.
 And if you’re looking for how to pronounce Tairneanach or Andarnaurram, I recommend watching this video.

-1. Tairn (full name Tairneanach): Black morningstartail.
+Tairn (full name Tairneanach): Black morningstartail.

 “My name is Tairneanach, son of Murtcuideam and Fiaclanfuil, descended from the cunning Dubhmadhinn line.”